SonifyAR: Context-Aware Sound Generation in Augmented Reality: User Study

 \subsection{Procedure}

-The usability study was conducted in a small meeting room and comprised four steps.
-We first introduce our study goal with the participants and collect answers to our demographic questions.
-We then demonstrated our SonifyAR app with an example AR experience.
+The usability study was conducted in a small meeting room and had four parts: (1) We first introduced our study goal, collected demographic and background information.
+(2) We then demonstrated SonifyAR with an example AR experience.
 During this phase, participants had the opportunity to ask any questions regarding SonifyAR's functionalities.
-Afterwards, participants were asked to independently explore the SonifyAR app.
-We provided a walking robot model which can be added to indoor surfaces.
+(3) Afterwards, participants were asked to independently explore the SonifyAR app.
+We provided a walking robot model which could be added to indoor surfaces.
 This model starts walking when tapped.
-We asked the participants to explore this AR asset freely and use our automatic sound authoring pipeline to create sound effects with the model until they are satisfied with the results.
+For consistency, we asked all participants to explore this same AR asset and use our automatic sound authoring pipeline to create sound effects with the model until they were satisfied with the results.
 The entire usage process was screen-recorded and the user operations were logged.
-The final step involved getting participants' feedback regarding the usability, helpfulness and technical performance of the SonifyAR system based their personal experiences.
-Participants also provided reasoning and insights to support their answers.
+(4) Finally, we sought participant feedback regarding the usability, helpfulness and technical performance of SonifyAR.
+Participants provided reasoning and insights to support their answers.
 The questions and rating results are shown in \autoref{fig:stats}.